 Meadowlark Memorials Products

-Express your memories through the art of memorialization.
+Express your memories through Meadowlark’s granite grave markers.
 Expressing your loved one’s story can take many different forms.
-You can express it through Granite colour, memorial size, shape, finish, lettering or designs.
+You can express it through Granite color, memorial size, shape, finish, lettering or designs.

-Meadowlark Memorials supplies a variety of colours and sizes of upright, pillow and flat marker memorial products.
+Meadowlark Memorials supplies a variety of colors and sizes of upright, pillow and flat marker memorial products.
 Serving all of Vancouver Island and the lower mainland of British Columbia.
-For further assistance regarding our memorial products, please call Meadowlark Memorials at (778) 679-9224 and our memorial designers will be happy to assist you, or contact us.
+For further assistance regarding our granite grave markers and memorial products, please call Meadowlark Memorials at (778) 679-9224 and our memorial designers will be happy to assist you, or contact us.

 Granite Colour Chart